ceramicnetwork/.github/OVERVIEW.md

 Although Ceramic documents may act as standalone objects, multiple documents can be combined to enable more abstract use cases that demonstrate the potential of identity-centric interoperability and the power of unbundling identities, data, and services from application servers.
 By simply combining a few of the documents above, Ceramic can enable:

 - Portable, self-sovereign identity (SSI) systems;
-- Ecosystems of interoperable data sources and composoable web services;
+- Ecosystems of interoperable data sources and composable web services;
 - User-managed access control to shared data sources and services; and
 - Permissionless pay-as-you-go web services.